jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * However, this hasn't yet considered  a very sensitive parameter, number of features.

-* Too many features can overwelm a model and too little features is insuffient for model profiling and perfromance.
+* Too many features can overwelm a model and too little features is insuffient for model profiling and performance.

 * Since the entire list of word/term frequencies for all documented words/terms for all users is alot of features for a model, the program uses an optimization technique to reduce the number of features to a more managable and optimal number.